crummy/gutenberg-extractor/src/README.md

 # Notes

-The database is stored in memory.
-Authors and subjects are stored in separate tables.
+The database is stored in memory by default.
+Authors and Subjects are stored in separate tables, connected to Books by BookAuthors and BookSubjects tables.

 # Usage